 Yes.
 Each event will fill up fast, so please register early and train for the race you registered for so that you don’t get stuck out in the cold if you want to switch at a later date.

 Is there a cut-off time?

-What should I bring with me to the race to help finish and have a good time?
+What should I bring to the race to help finish and have a good time?

 • Change of Clothes

-• Towels (for dip in the river afterwords)
+• Towels (for a dip in the river afterward)

 • Gloves, just in case it’s cold